 As I have previously mentioned, LGBTQ-inclusive television shows like Vida and Never Have I Ever kept me going during the pandemic.
 Despite production delays due to the coronavirus, lots of television shows with LGBTQ characters are returning in 2021.
 Here are some of the ones I’m most looking forward to.

-The fourth and final season of Atypical is set to premiere on Netflix sometime in 2021.
+The fourth and final season of Atypical is set to premiere on Netflix on July 9, 2021.
 This endearing comedy focuses on Sam Gardner, a teenager on the autism spectrum.
 The show also features a beautiful coming out story about his sister Casey, who is played by out non-binary actor Brigette Lundy-Paine.

 On January 17, Batwoman’s second season will premiere on the CW with Javicia Leslie taking over for Ruby Rose as the lead heroine.
 Leslie will play a new character named Ryan Wilder, who, like Rose’s character, is also an out lesbian.
 On her character, Leslie has said: “I am extremely proud to be the first Black actress to play the iconic role of Batwoman on television, and as a bisexual woman, I am honored to join this groundbreaking show, which has been such a trailblazer for the LGBTQ+ community.”